-The TOE shall meet the requirement "Static attribute initialisation (FMT\MSA.3)" as specified below.
+The TOE shall meet the requirement "Static attribute initialisation (FMT_MSA.3)" as specified below.

 FMT_MSA.3[MEM] Static attribute initialisation Hierarchical to: No other components.
-FMT_MSA.3.1[MEM] The TSF shall enforce the Access Control Policy to provide restrictive default values for security attributes that are used to enforce the SFP.
-FMT_MSA.3.2[MEM] The TSF shall allow no subject to specify alternative initial values to override the default values when an object or information is created.
-Dependencies: FMT_MSA.1 Management of security attributes FMT_SMR.1 Security roles Application Note: Restrictive means here that the reset values of the Special configured at all.
+FMT_MSA.3.1[MEM] The TSF shall enforce the Access Control Policy 40 to provide restrictive 41 default values for security attributes that are used to enforce the SFP.
+FMT_MSA.3.2[MEM] The TSF shall allow no subject 42 to specify alternative initial values to override the default values when an object or information is created.
+Dependencies: FMT_MSA.1 Management of security attributes FMT_SMR.1 Security roles Application Note: Restrictive means here that the reset values of the Special subject to the Security IC Embedded Software.

-Restrictive means here that the reset values of the Special Function Register regarding the address of the MMU Segment Table are set to zero, which effectively disables any memory segment so that no User Mode code can be executed by the CPU.
-Furthermore, the memory partition can not be configured at all
+Function Register regarding the address of the MMU Segment Table are set to zero, which effectively disables any memory segment so that no User Mode code can be executed by the CPU.
+Furthermore, the memory partition can not be configured at all.

 The TOE does not provide objects or information that can be created, since it provides access to memory areas.
-The definition of objects that are stored in the TOE's memory is subject to the Security IC Embedded Software.
+The definition of objects that are stored in the TOE's memory is